Where to stay in Honduras?

 FAQ – Where to stay in Honduras

-For a beach-focused trip (snorkeling, diving, relaxation), the Islas de la Bahía are a true paradise.
-To add culture or nature (Mayan ruins, jungle, mountains), the mainland is better suited.
-For a mix of styles, combining islands and mainland is ideal—but it does require enough time.
+For a beach-focused trip, with snorkeling, diving, and relaxation, the Islas de la Bahía are a true paradise.
+To add culture or nature, such as Maya ruins, jungle, and mountains, the mainland is better suited.
+For a mix of styles, combining islands and mainland is ideal, but it does require enough time.

 If the reef is your priority, the Islas de la Bahía are the best choice.
 You’ll find many dive centers, frequent daily departures, and accommodation options for all tastes and budgets.